 The play, written and performed by award-winning playwright Mary Miller, is a 45-minute, one-woman show, staged as a lecture, where the audience will serve as guests to a very enthusiastic narrator!

 Available for booking now!

-Using the backdrop of the Rodney King beating in 1991 to mirror events happening today WITNESS explores divisions within both a white American urban family living in Detroit, MI, and an African-American family living in Harlem, NY.
+Using the backdrop of the Rodney King beating in 1991 to mirror events happening today WITNESS has a ripped from the headlines intensity as it explores the divisions within a white American family living in Detroit, MI, and an African-American family living in Harlem, NY.

-The genius of the play is the melding of the two stories into one as the dialogue overlaps erasing the color lines and expanding the way we have a conversation about race, class, and social justice.
+The genius of the play is the melding of the two stories into one, creating a uniquely theatrical experience, expanding the way we have a conversation about race, class, and social justice today.

 Dedicated to Gordon Parks

 ARTS MINISTRY MARBLE COLLEGIATE CHURCH, NEW YORK CITY, NY - Congratulations on a brilliant play!